Enterprise business architecture

 A simplified version of the ArchiMate generic meta model

 ArchiMate chapter 1.2 says the modeling language "uses service-orientation to distinguish and relate [enterprise architecture layers] and uses realization relationships to relate concrete elements to more abstract elements across these layers."
-Much as in the TOGAF grid below.

 You may also model processes in the environment outside a system of interest, but the implication of the generic meta model is that those processes are internal to a wider or higher system, which can also be encapsulated - in theory at least.

-More on the active structure / behavior distinction
+More on the structure / behavior distinction

 It is said that the structure/behavior distinction reflects the noun/verb distinction.
 One convention is to distinguish functions and processes thus: